This post may contain affiliate links. See my disclosure policy.

 How to make Persian chicken

 Step 1- Prep.
-Preheat the oven and grease a 9 x 13-inch baking dish with butter or oil.
+Preheat the oven and grease a baking dish with oil.
+Bloom the turmeric in a bowl.

 Frequently asked questions